 Gradelink Security Overview

-Gradelink uses industry-standard network protection procedures, including network segregation, firewall and router technologies, intrusion detection systems with log aggregation and alert mechanisms in conjunction with secure VPN connectivity required for all authorized personnel.
-This allows us to prevent and mitigate the impacts of malicious traffic, network exploration by brilliant and curious students.
+Gradelink uses industry-standard network protection procedures, including network segregation, firewall, and router technologies, intrusion detection systems with log aggregation, and alert mechanisms in conjunction with secure VPN connectivity required for all authorized personnel.
+This allows us to prevent and mitigate the impacts of malicious traffic, and network exploration by brilliant and curious students.

 The following multilayer security measures are currently in place for schools:

-30 options to limit or customize parent/student to access to Gradelink from web or mobile platforms.
+- 30 options to limit or customize parent/student access to Gradelink from web or mobile platforms.